Turnhouse railway station

 Turnhouse railway station served the suburb of Turnhouse, Edinburgh, Scotland from 1897 to 1930 on the Forth Bridge Connecting Lines of the North British Railway.

 History

 The station opened on 23 August 1897 by the North British Railway.
-To the east was the goods yard and to the southwest was the goods yard, which opened before the station in 1890.
-It closed in 1929.
-The station closed on 22 September 1930.
+To the east was the goods yard and to the southwest was the goods yard, which opened before the station in 1890 and closed in 1929.
+The station closed to passengers on 22 September 1930.